SankalpK19/STA380-ML2/README.md

 Q7 : The Reuters Corpus is answered in "Q7 The Reuters Corpus.ipynb" file

-Q8 : Association Rule Mining is in R file with name "Q8_Association Rule Mining.Rmd"
+Q8 : Association Rule Mining is in R file with name "Q8_Association Rule Mining.Rmd".
+The association rule graph image is attached separtely as "Q 8 Association Rules Image.png"

 Q9 : Image Classification using Neural nets is answered in the file "Q9 - Image classification.ipynb"